manimino/ducks/filterbox/frozen/how_it_works.md

 ## How It Works, Frozen Edition

+Wow, ok, this is a crazy rant.
+Let's fix that with a diagram or three.

 FrozenFilterBox can use arrays instead of sets, thanks to its immutability constraint.
 It stores a numpy array of objects.
 Attribute values map to indices in the object array.
 On `find()`, the array indices for each match are retrieved.
 Then, set operations provided by `sortednp` are used to get a final set of object array indices.
 Last, the objects are